-All courses at TUI University are taught in the English language.
+All courses at TUI are taught in the English language.
 This includes all content and course related materials.

-TUI has created the Cyber Classroom on the Internet.
-This Cyber Classroom is case and applications oriented, emphasizes a high level of interaction between professors and students and among students.
+TUI has created the 'Cyber Classroom' on the Internet.
+This 'Cyber Classroom' is case and applications oriented, emphasizes a high level of interaction between professors and students and among students.

-TUI ensures a high quality learning experience by utilizing synchronous (via Internet videoconferencing) as well as asynchronous (via CD-ROM) learning modalities.
-Internet videoconferencing enables TUI to create a complete interactive learning process with a real-time, instructor controlled environment.
+TUI ensures a high quality learning experience by utilizing synchronous as well as asynchronous learning modalities creating a complete interactive learning process with a real-time, instructor controlled environment.